Indianapolis: Transportation

 Indianapolis's transportation infrastructure consists of a complex network that includes a local public bus system, several private intercity bus providers, Amtrak passenger rail service, four freight rail lines, four primary and two auxiliary Interstate Highways, two airports, a heliport, bikeshare system, 115 mi of bike lanes, and 110 mi of trails and greenways.
 Private ridesharing companies Lyft and Uber as well as taxicabs operate in the city.
 Launched in 2018, electric scooter-sharing systems operating in Indianapolis include Bird, Lime, and Veo.

-Absent a comprehensive regional public transit system in combination with urban sprawl, Indianapolis residents drive more vehicle miles per capita than any other U.S. city.
+Urban sprawl and the absence of a comprehensive regional public transit system have contributed to Indianapolis residents driving more vehicle miles per capita than any other U.S. city.
 According to the 2016 American Community Survey, 83.7% of working residents in the city commuted by driving alone, 8.4% carpooled, 1.5% used public transportation, and 1.8% walked.
 About 1.5% used all other forms of transportation, including taxicab, motorcycle, and bicycle.
 About 3.1% of working city residents worked at home.
 In 2015, 10.5 percent of Indianapolis households lacked a car, which decreased to 8.7 percent in 2016, the same as the national average in that year.
 Indianapolis averaged 1.63 cars per household in 2016, compared to a national average of 1.8.